mmuratarat/mmuratarat.github.io/_pages/faq.md

 28. [What is Poisson distribution?](#what-is-poisson-distribution)
 28. [What is Chi-square distribution?](#what-is-chi-square-distribution)
 29. [What is the central limit theorem?](#what-is-the-central-limit-theorem)
-31. What is discrete Uniform distribution?
-32. What is mixture of distributions?
-Name a common example of mixture of distributions?
 36. [Write the formulae for Bayes rule.](#write-the-formulae-for-bayes-rule)
 37. [What is conjugate prior?](#what-is-conjugate-prior)
 38. [How does the denominator in Bayes rule act as normalizing constant?](#how-does-the-denominator-in-bayes-rule-act-as-normalizing-constant)